 Rep. Senn and Sen. Murray Lead Roundtable to Tackle Childcare Funding Crisis

 SEATTLE – Friday, October 6th, Representative Tana Senn (D-Mercer Island), a passionate advocate for childcare in Washington State, is leading a dynamic roundtable discussion alongside U.S. Senator Patty Murray (D-WA) at Shoreline Community College.
-This event is open to the press and will zero in on the urgent matter of childcare funding and the response to the expiration of federal childcare stabilization funding.
+This event is open to the press and will zero in on the expiration of federal childcare stabilization funding and the urgent matter of ongoing federal childcare funding.

 “The emergency federal funds for childcare during the COVID pandemic helped keep the industry alive.
 If we want childcare to thrive—and, boy, do we need it to—ongoing federal investment is a must,” said Senn.
 “Sen. Murray is our secret weapon to help make that happen.”